AI ARCHITECTURE

 The EU AI Act is not just a compliance PDF, but a technical specification with legal consequences.

-Art.
+- Art.
 12 – Logging & Traceability

-Inputs, outputs, model version, data source, vector references
+- Architecture requires immutable protocols: Inputs, outputs, model version, data source, vector references.

-Art.
+- Art.
 10 – Data Quality

-Representativeness, bias control, documented thresholds
+- Representativeness, bias control, documented thresholds.

-Risk tiering (ISO 42001)
+- Risk tiering (ISO 42001)

-High-risk modules are technically isolated, monitored differently, and documented differently than harmless assistance functions
+- High-risk modules are technically isolated, monitored differently, and documented differently than harmless assistance functions.

 Compliance here is not achieved by lawyers at the end, but by architecture at the beginning—preferably in collaboration with a lawyer who is involved from the start: me.